Jegstudio/gutenverse-news/gutenverse-news/readme.txt

 * Fix error when Excerpt Ellipsis is empty on Slider 7 block
 * Fix Post Next Prev not renderd on frontend
 * Fix auto column width detection not working on Post Related block
+* Fix incorrect category displayed on the Post Breadcrumb block

 ##### Improvements
 * Added style options for "Read More" button and "Category Label" on Blocks